upgini/upgini/README.md

 <i>
 docker run -p 8888:8888 upgini</br>
 </i></br>
-3. Open http://localhost:8888?token="<"your_token_from_console_output">" in your browser
+3. Open http://localhost:8888?token=&lt;your_token_from_console_output&gt; in your browser
 </details>

 ### 2. 💡 Use your labeled training dataset for search

 You can use your labeled training datasets "as is" to initiate the search.
 Under the hood, we'll search for relevant data using:
-- **[search keys](#-search-key-types-we-support-more-to-come)** from training dataset to match records from potential data sources with a new features
+- **[search keys](#-search-key-types-we-support-more-to-come)** from the training dataset to match records from potential data sources with new features
-- **labels** from training dataset to estimate relevancy of feature or dataset for your ML task and calculate feature importance metrics
+- **labels** from the training dataset to estimate the relevance of features or datasets for your ML task and calculate feature importance metrics
-- **your features** from training dataset to find external datasets and features which only give accuracy improvement to your existing data and estimate accuracy uplift ([optional](#find-features-only-give-accuracy-gain-to-existing-data-in-the-ml-model))
+- **your features** from the training dataset to find external datasets and features that improve accuracy of your existing data and estimate accuracy uplift ([optional](#find-features-only-give-accuracy-gain-to-existing-data-in-the-ml-model))

-Load training dataset into pandas dataframe and separate features' columns from label column in a Scikit-learn way:
+Load the training dataset into a Pandas DataFrame and separate feature columns from the label column in a Scikit-learn way:
 ```python
 import pandas as pd
 # labeled training dataset - customer_churn_prediction_train.csv